vintasoftware/playbook/culture_and_practices.md

 # Who we are

 Vinta is a software consultancy focused on web projects.
-We like to work with Python and JavaScript tools, but we have an open mind to experiment and play with other languages and tools.
+We like to work with Python and JavaScript, but we have an open mind to experiment and play with other languages and tools.
 Django and React are our specialties and we love working with APIs.

 ## Our philosophy
 - People, not processes nor code, are the most important thing in software engineering.
 - The client should always be aware of what is happening, be it good or bad.
-- There is no such a thing as the best language or an only way to do things.
+- There is no such thing as the best language or an only way to do things.
 Each project is unique, and requires its own tools.
-- Code should be clean and tested so programmers feel happy and confident to work on.
+- Code should be clean and tested so programmers feel happy and confident to work on it.
 - Refactoring is a recurrent need and should be regarded as any feature in the backlog.
 - Because of the above, automated tests are a must.
 As long as you write them, choose whatever process you like the most.
 - Code should be deployed early and often.